CodeBullet-Community/Server-Files/README.md

 ## Banners

 Contains the banners used in #read-me-first and #self-assign.
+You'll have to to install the Norwester font if you want to edit or view the `banner.xcf` file.
 The christmas banners aren't complete, because when we used them we didn't have the missing banners yet.